 |Art, Music, Theater, other Visual or Performing Arts||3||4.5|

 |Humanities, Literature, Philosophy, Modern or Classical Language/Literature, Anthropology, Geography, or Cultural Studies||4-6||6-9|

-|Sociology, Psychology, Economics or Computer Science||3||1.5|
+|Sociology, Psychology, Economics or Computer Science||3||4.5|

 |History, U.S. and Texas||6||9|

-|Political Science, U.S. and Texas||6||9|
+|Political Sciences, U.S. and Texas||6||9|

-Note that the Supplemental Application does not take the place of the required PharmCAS Application, both of which must be completed and submitted by the deadline.
+A Supplemental Application may be completed and submitted on-line at http://pharmacy.tamhsc.edu.edu/future/checklist.html.
+A $100 non-refundable Supplemental Application payment must be submitted online at http://goo.gl.DHdZ0.
+Note that the Supplemental Application does not take the place of the required PharmCAS Application fee, both of which must be completed and submitted by the deadline.